-Things to Consider Before Joining the US Military
+6 Things to Consider When Researching the Best Military Branch

 People who have a negative experience with their military service are usually those who did very little research prior to joining.
 Many in this category are either looking for a job - any job - or let the recruiter recommend certain jobs that the military needs at the time.
 Regardless, you should have an interest in where you go, what you do, and how you serve this country as military service is not just a job, it is an honorable profession that can be exciting and rewarding if you know what you want to do.